mestabrookuno/8950-aws-scanner/finalreport.md

 - Speed with which the user was able to implement the prescribed settings
 - Difficulties encountered with the instructions, or the AWS interface

 The user was then questioned about their experience, again surrounding the types of observations listed above.

-### Step 4 - Review and Display Results
+This information was taken back and discussed with the team.
+One of the main findings was that the guide was too verbose.
+That feedback was taken into account, and we ended up simplifying the guide.
+This was also when we reorganized the guide to center around threats instead of NIST control families.

 ## Results / Findings
 (brief overview of outcomes - what did you achieve?, list milestone 1/2/3 outcomes, make an effort to logically collect and organize the findings)